Terms & Conditions

 - Independent determination: unresolved measurement questions that remain after 5 business days may be referred by either party to an independent CRO or analytics specialist jointly appointed.
 Their determination is final and binding for that month.
 Fees for the determination are shared equally.

-2.3.1 Definition of Incremental Revenue (Billing Formula)
+2.3.1 Incremental Revenue (Reporting Only)

 2.3.2 Anomalous or Missing Data ("Pegged Baseline")